Tigers vs. White Sox Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has put up 34 hits with six doubles, four home runs and 23 walks.
-He has driven in 10 runs with eight stolen bases.
+- McKinstry has 38 hits with seven doubles, four home runs, 24 walks and 10 RBI.
+He's also stolen 10 bases.

 McKinstry Recent Games